nemtamas/football-charts/README.md

 # football-charts
-Football data visualizations created with R
+Repository containing football data visualizations created by me for, self learning, and hobby purposes in R.